aurelia/documentation/English/docs.md

 }
 ```

-You should execute this code as part of your bootstrapping configuration logic so that it takes effect before any behaviors are loaded.
+You should execute this code as part of your bootstrapping configuration logic so that it takes effect before any Custom Elements are loaded.
 This will affect *everything* including custom elements.
 So, if you need or want those to act differently, you will need to account for that in your implementation of `convertModuleIdToViewUrl`.

 > **Note:** This is an example of why 3rd party plugin authors should not rely on conventions.
 Developers may change these conventions in order to fit the needs of their own app.